N1 highway (Philippines): Calamba to Tayabas

-N1 soon crosses the South Luzon Expressway at the Calamba Exit, where the concurrency with the Asian Highway 26 returns on the highway, and passes through several western barangays in Calamba.
-It then enters the province of Batangas in Santo Tomas, where it intersects with STAR Tollway and bypasses the poblacion.
-At the Santo Tomas Roundabout, where it meets N4 (Jose P. Laurel Highway) and Governor Carpio Avenue, it turns southeast as it leaves the province.
+N1 soon crosses the South Luzon Expressway at the Calamba Exit, where the concurrency with the Asian Highway 26 returns on the highway, and veers south.
+It then enters the province of Batangas at Santo Tomas, where it intersects with STAR Tollway and bypasses the poblacion.
+At the Santo Tomas Roundabout, where it meets N4 (Jose P. Laurel Highway) and N421-2 (Governor Carpio Avenue), it turns southeast as it leaves the province.
 It then re-enters the province of Laguna through Alaminos and then San Pablo, bypassing its poblacion.

 N1 then enters the province of Quezon at Tiaong.
-There, it passes the Villa Escudero plantations and the site of the future Tiaong Interchange of SLEX Toll Road 4, then cuts through the poblacion as Doña Tating Street and then veers east as Don V. Robles Street.
+There, it passes the Villa Escudero plantations and meets the future Tiaong Interchange of SLEX Toll Road 4, then cuts through the poblacion as Doña Tating Street and then veers east as Don V. Robles Street.
 It then traverses the municipalities of Candelaria (as Rizal Avenue through the poblacion) and Sariaya (as General Luna Street through the poblacion) and the city of Tayabas, where it turns southeast towards Lucena at the Calumpang Junction.